Malted-Wheaties/EduLinkPy/README.md

 Argument variables are preceeded with `_`.

 ## Each request method may contain;

 ### url
-The school server (usually in the format https://_schoolcode_.edulinkone.com/api/) is combined with the method name to create a url to which the request will be sent.
+The server (usually in the format https://_schoolcode_.edulinkone.com/api/) is combined with the method name to create a url to which the request will be sent.

 Is of type `string`